genome/gms/README.md

 Installation expansion
 ------------

-Once installed, the cluster can be expanded by:
-    # add a host to the network running Ubuntu 12.04
+1.  add a host to the network running Ubuntu 12.04
-    # ensure you can log into the remote matchine with ssh without a password, and can sudo
+2.  ensure you can log into the remote matchine with ssh without a password, and can sudo
-    # on the original machine, run this, using the hostname or IP of the remote host:

-    genome sys node add $IP ##FIXME: not pushed
+3.  on the original machine, run this: genome sys node add $IP ##FIXME: not pushed

 Installation on cloud servers